themanyone/whisper_dictation/README.md

 Try the examples on the [Whisper-Jax](https://github.com/openai/whisper_jax) page and make sure that is working first.

-Now we are ready to try a dictation.
+Now we are ready to try dictation.

 ```shell
 cd whisper_dictation